MicrosoftDocs/dynamics365smb-docs/business-central/admin-powerbi-setup.md

 ---
-title: Enabling Power BI integration with Business Central online
+title: Enabling Power BI integration with Business Central
 description: Learn how to set up the connection to Power BI.
 With Power BI reports, you can get insights, business intelligence, and KPIs from your Business Central data.
 author: jswymer
 ms.topic: get-started